Three students at the University of Maryland School of Pharmacy

 • MS in Pharmaceutical Sciences — every student completes a six-month biopharmaceutical internship in the pharmaceutical industry, including at AstraZeneca and the National Institute of Standards and Technology, leading to employment opportunities.

-• Home of the nation’s first MS in Medical Cannabis Science and Therapeutics, with nearly 500 graduates in the program’s first three years.
+• Home of the nation’s first MS in Medical Cannabis Science and Therapeutics, with more than 500 graduates in the program’s first five years.

-• Alumni Impact — More than 7,000 alumni; founders of companies such as CorrectRx Pharmacy Services, Pricklee Cactus Water, OneWorld Health, Medicines360, Merck Sharpe and Dohme, Noxell Corporation, Nutramax Labs, and King Pharmaceuticals
+• Alumni Impact — More than 7,600 alumni; founders of companies such as CorrectRx Pharmacy Services, Pricklee Cactus Water, OneWorld Health, Medicines360, Merck Sharpe and Dohme, Noxell Corporation, Nutramax Labs, and King Pharmaceuticals.